UT-RAM/viki/docs/modtutorial.rst

     cd ~/catkin_ws/src/VIKI_modules/ && mkdir DoutzenMSC

 Inside there create your very first module definition file.
-You have no choice for name here, it must be named *module.xml*.
+You have no choice for name here, it must be named *viki.xml*.
 Open it to start defining your module.
 This should help you:

 .. code-block:: bash

-    gedit module.xml
+    gedit viki.xml

 Write, on the first line of the file